Joel Embiid hurt; Ben Simmons hacked; Sixers drop Game 4

 One of the big playoff concerns about the Sixers was whether Embiid would be durable enough to withstand a deep playoff run.

-As for hack-a-Ben, the Wizards intentionally fouled Simmons four times – three of them in the fourth quarter - to send him to the foul line.
+As for hack-a-Ben, the Wizards intentionally fouled Simmons four times — three of them in the fourth quarter — to send him to the foul line.
 Simmons entered the game 0 for 9 from the foul line in the series.
-He was 5 for 11 overall and 4 for 8 in the fourth quarter Monday.
+He was 5 for 11 overall and 4 for 8 from the line during the fourth quarter Monday.

 “I’m not getting discouraged going to the line,” Simmons said.
 “It is what it is.
 You have to get up there and knock them down.”